Ameobea/homepage/src/blog/reverse-engineering-a-small-neural-network.md

 **So, in all, the network was accomplishing binary addition by**:

- 1. Converting the binary inputs into "analog" using a version of a digital to audio converter implemented using the weights of the input layer
+ 1. Converting the binary inputs into "analog" using a version of a digital to analog converter implemented using the weights of the input layer
  2. Mapping that internal analog signal into periodic sine wave-like signals using the Ameo activation function (even though that activation function isn't periodic)
  3. Saturating the sine wave-like signal to make it more like a square wave so outputs are as close as possible to the expected values of -1 and 1 for all outputs